 The Strength of Experience at Southern Indiana Orthopedics

 At Southern Indiana Orthopedics, we have the expertise and technology to provide exceptional orthopedic care dedicated to making you stronger.
 All of our doctors, including our wrist doctors, have extensive, specialized knowledge, training, and experience to provide the treatment you need to reach your goals.
-Our wrist surgeons, Dr. Douglas Federle, Dr. Cary Guse, Dr. Matthew Lovell, Dr. Darryl Tannenbaum, and Dr. Eric Tannenbaum, are all board-certified or fellowship-trained and are dedicated to serving your individual needs with compassion and exceptional care.
+Our wrist surgeons, Dr. Douglas Federle, Dr. Cary Guse, Dr. Matthew Lovell, and Dr. Eric Tannenbaum, are all board-certified or fellowship-trained and are dedicated to serving your individual needs with compassion and exceptional care.

 If you have sustained a wrist injury or have ongoing pain in your wrist, consider making an appointment with one of our wrist doctors.
 Return to a pain-free life, and to full function, by calling (812) 376-9353 to schedule an appointment or request an appointment online and be seen at our main location in Columbus or at our North Vernon, Seymour, or Greensburg outreach clinics.